phpmyadmin/phpmyadmin/doc/bookmarks.rst

 Storing bookmarks
 -----------------

-Any query that is executed by you can be marked as a bookmark on the page where the results are displayed.
+Any query that is executed can be marked as a bookmark on the page where the results are displayed.
 You will find a button labeled :guilabel:`Bookmark this query` just at the end of the page.
 As soon as you have stored a bookmark, the query fired is linked to the database.